w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Applying SC 2.5.1 Pointer Gestures to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.5.1](https://www.w3.org/WAI/WCAG22/Understanding/pointer-gestures#intent), making changes to the notes for non-web documents by replacing “web content” with "content", for non-web software applications by replacing "web content that interprets" with "user agents and other software applications that interpret" and "user agent" with "underlying platform software", and for non-web platform software by replacing "web content" with "platform software".
+This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.5.1](https://www.w3.org/WAI/WCAG22/Understanding/pointer-gestures#intent), making changes to the notes for non-web documents by replacing “web content” with "content", for non-web software applications by replacing "web content that interprets" with "user agents and other software applications that interpret" and "user agent" with "underlying platform software".

 With these substitutions, the notes would read: